What is the greenhouse effect?

 As the polar ice caps and the massive ice shelves in Antarctica melt, the waters around them will warm up and accelerate this melting even more.

-The greenhouse effect is much more alarming then it first appears, especially if you do not take these feedback mechanisms into account.
+The greenhouse effect is much more alarming than it first appears, especially if you do not take these feedback mechanisms into account.

 Not only is the amount of carbon dioxide that we release into the atmosphere accelerating, but so is the increase in global temperatures.

-End result?
-People simply don't realize this acceleration affect and thus don't understand how dire the situation is.
+Result?
+People simply don't realize this acceleration effect and thus don't understand how dire the situation is.

 So now you may ask, what will happen if the planet simply warms up?
-Will we just have nicer summers?
+Will we just have more beautiful summers?
 Not exactly.

 The greenhouse effect has much more severe consequences.

-To learn about them, proceed to effects of climate change.
+To learn about them, proceed to the effects of climate change.